 - Mumbai Port handles one-fifth of India’s foreign trade with predominance in dry cargo and mineral oil from the Gulf countries.

-- The important ports of Kerala are — Cochin, Kanhangad, Kollam, Kottayam, Kalichanadukkam, Vizhinjam international sea port.
+- The important ports of Kerala are — Cochin, Kanhangad, Kollam, Kottayam, Kalichanadukkam, and Vizhinjam international seaport.

-- Export of tea and coffee and import of chemical fertilisers and mineral oil are handled by the port.
+- The export of tea and coffee and the import of chemical fertilizers and mineral oil is handled by the port.

-- Most important port – Paradip which is an artificial deep water port.
+- Most important port – is Paradip which is an artificial deep-water port.

-- The important ports of Karnataka are – New Mangalore, Belekeri, Tadri, Honnavar, Bhatkal, Kundapura, Hangarakatta, Malpe and Padubidri.
+- The important ports of Karnataka are – New Mangalore, Belekeri, Tadadi, Honnavar, Bhatkal, Kundapura, Hangarakatta, Malpe, and Padubidri.

-- Panambur is the site of sea port called New Mangalore Port.
+- Panambur is the site of a seaport called New Mangalore Port.